rioffe/CarND-BehavioralCloning-Solution/writeup_report.md

 ![alt text][flips_shifts_and_dark]

 The training set generator creates images as described above from the first 90% of images in the Udacity dataset.
 After training for one epoch, the model weights are saved, the steering threshold is reduced by 1/10th of the value, and the training continues in such a way for 10 epochs.
 Training beyond 10 epochs proved unneccessary.
-In fact, frequntly, the very best model is obtained on the first(!) epoch, since the model learns immediately how to handle large turns.
+In fact, frequently, the very best model is obtained on the first(!) epoch, since the model learns immediately how to handle large turns.
+The model is validated on the last 10% of the data set (only unmodified images from the center camera are used).

 ```
 Epoch 1/1